damalga/hackeed/README.md

 Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).

-Thanks to Evan You and the global open-source community driving it forward.
+Thanks to [Evan You](https://evanyou.me/) and the global open-source community driving it forward.

---

 ## About Hackeed